britrthompson/MSBA_Capstone/README.md

 ## Introduction

 As part of my MSBA capstone project, the code in this repository analyzes math placement at Montana State University.
-The python code included here, reviews the accuracy of the current placement model and explores multiple machine learning models, using ACT/SAT, reported high school GPA and Ed Ready scores to assist in predicting math placement for incoming freshmen.
+The python code included, reviews the accuracy of the current placement model and explores multiple machine learning models, using ACT/SAT, reported high school GPA and Ed Ready scores to assist in predicting math placement for incoming freshmen.

 ## Code Blocks Explained